gmaruzz/sipnagios/README.md

 WATO -> Host & Service Parameters -> Active Checks (HTTP, TCP, etc)

 # TODO
+- Add Zabbix compatibility
-Let's use pjproject media interface for streaming an audio file and recording into a file, so we'll reuse all RTCP pjsip's goodies
+- Let's use pjproject media interface for streaming an audio file and recording into a file, so we'll reuse all RTCP pjsip's goodies

 # CREDITS
 mos calculation is scraped from Julien Chavanton work (VoIP Patrol, on GitHub too) I can't even understand :) (merci Julien!)